$Z_2$ index for gapless fermionic modes in the vortex core of three dimensional paired Dirac fermions: introduction

 \section{introduction}

 The existence of zero modes for the Dirac fermions in the presence of a topologically non-trivial configuration of an order parameter or a gauge field is an interesting problem in condensed matter and high energy physics.
-In a seminal paper, Jackiw and Rebbi demonstrated the emergence of the fermion zero modes on various defects in odd spatial dimensions \cite{Jackiw-Rebbi}.
+In a seminal paper, Jackiw and Rebbi demonstrated the emergence of the fermion zero modes for various defects in odd spatial dimensions \cite{Jackiw-Rebbi}.
 In particular, they have showed the existence of zero mode for a domain wall in one dimension, t'Hooft-Polyakov monopole and dyon in three dimensions.
 The fermion zero modes due to a solitonic defect can give rise to induced quantum numbers and fractionalization \cite{Jackiw-Rebbi, goldstone-wilczek}.
 The domain wall of a scalar order parameter (Dirac mass) in one dimension binds single zero mode, leading to the \emph{fractionalization of charge}.
-Zero energy states bound to domain wall can be observed experimentally in polyacetylene \cite{Su-Schrieffer-Heeger}.
-Interestingly, the edge and the surface states of many gapped topological systems in higher dimensions are also determined by one or multiple copies of the one dimensional Jackiw-Rebbi model.
-Some specific examples are the edge states of the $d+id$ \cite{Senthil} and the $p+ip$ \cite{ReadGreen, Stone-Roy} superconductors and the quantum spin Hall state \cite{qsh} in two dimensions, and the surface states of the three dimensional topological insulators and superconductors \cite{TI-RMP}.
-For these higher dimensional problems, the domain wall describes a boundary between topologically distinct vacua.
-It is also interesting to note that the chiral surface states of gapless Weyl semi-metal and superconductors are also governed by similar one dimensional problem \cite{tewari-goswami}. \\
+Zero-energy states bound to domain wall can be observed experimentally, for example, in polyacetylene \cite{Su-Schrieffer-Heeger}.
+Interestingly, the edge and the surface states of many gapped topological systems in higher dimensions are also determined by one or multiple copies of the one-dimensional Jackiw-Rebbi model.
+Some specific examples are the edge states of the $d+id$ \cite{Senthil} and the $p+ip$ \cite{ReadGreen, Stone-Roy} superconductors and the quantum spin Hall state \cite{qsh} in two dimensions, and the surface states of the three-dimensional topological insulators and superconductors \cite{TI-RMP}.
+For these higher-dimensional problems, the domain wall describes a boundary between topologically distinct vacua.
+It is also interesting to note that the chiral surface states of gapless Weyl semimetal and superconductors are also governed by similar one-dimensional problem \cite{tewari-goswami}. \\